All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Family history of pancreatitis: Some people have a genetic predisposition

-Having one or more of these risk factors does not necessarily mean you cannot take tirzepatide, but it means your doctor should carefully weigh the benefits and risks for your specific situation. risk evaluation
+Having one or more of these risk factors doesn't necessarily mean you can't take Mounjaro or Zepbound.
+It does mean your doctor should carefully weigh the benefits and risks for your specific situation. risk evaluation

 Reducing Your Risk

-While you cannot eliminate the risk of pancreatitis entirely, there are steps you can take to reduce it:
+While you can't eliminate the risk of pancreatitis entirely, there are steps you can take to reduce it:

 Stay Hydrated